mad-godinez/local_library_project/README.md

 ## About Me :
 - These days, I go by "Mad", which is pronounced like the 'mod' in "modulo", and is _not_ an indication that I'm angry :-)
 - This is the first project I've completed during my Software Engineering course at Thinkful, and is my first extended practice with JavaScript.
-- I am a recent college graduate from Texas State University, where I studied the Spanish Langauge & Computer Science. (odd combo, I know)
+- I am a recent college graduate from Texas State University, where I studied the Spanish Language & Computer Science.
 - Even though my academic background is mainly in C++, I'm having a ton of fun learning JavaScript, HTML, and CSS!

 ## About the "Local Library Project" Assignment :